transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 ## Publish from GitHub to servers

-Clean up behind yourself: delete your working copy (as well as the copy in transposit-workflows, if that's not the org you used).
-Then you can publish the GitHub version to the transposit org on all servers:

 [Publish from GitHub](https://console.transposit.com/mc/t/transposit-eng/actions/publish_to_github)

+At this point, the GitHub version of the workflow/integrator should be absolutely the way you want it.
+If this service is already listed in dynamic_config, it'll be published from GitHub to the transposit workspace on all servers by the daily syncer.
+You can also manually trigger this publication by running this action.

 ## Create PR for dynamic_config